thesmallcreeper/inMyRoom_vulkan/README.md

  gg ez :D (Actually..
 I hope so :P )

-  #### Note: When application you load a scene for first time it is gonna take some time, because mipmaps should be created, compressed and saved/cached for later reuse/relaunch.
+  #### Note: When application loads a scene for first time it is gonna take some time, because mipmaps should be created, compressed and saved/cached for later reuse/relaunch.